Magnesium

 - Reduces pain of fibromyalgia

-- Magnesium is required for the conversion of vitamin D into the active form
+- Magnesium is required for the conversion of vitamin D into the active form and magnesium supplementation may improve vitamin D levels.

 - Low dietary intake of Magnesium is associated with elevated CRP levels, a biomarker for systemic inflammation.